Skip to content

 Are the solar minimum and maximum insolation values on a tilted surface available from the POWER data archive?

 Yes.
-The climatologically monthly averaged maximum and minimum solar irradiances incident on equatorial facing tilted surfaces are available through the POWER Data Services for a surface tilted at an angle equal to the user requested latitude ±15°.
-See the Tilted Solar Irradiances Methodology for a more detailed discussion of how the POWER data compares to the old values from the old SSE web site.
+The climatologically monthly averaged maximum and minimum solar irradiances incident on equator-facing tilted surfaces are available through the POWER data services for a surface tilted at an angle equal to the user-requested latitude ±15°.
+See the Tilted Solar Irradiances Methodology for a more detailed discussion of how POWER data compares to the old values from the old SSE web site.

 DNR is the solar insolation incident on a surface at a normal angle (e.g. 90°).
-SI_EF_OPTIMAL, as well as the remainder of the solar tilt insolation values, are characterized as "All-Sky"-Insolation".
-The All-Sky-Insolation = (DNR) x COS(THMT) + DIFF where THMT is the solar zenith angle and DIFF is the diffuse insolation resulting from atmospheric scattering of the solar insolation as it passes through the earth’s atmosphere.
+SI_EF_OPTIMAL, along with the other solar tilt insolation values, are characterized as "All-Sky"-Insolation".
+The All-Sky-Insolation is calculated as: (DNR) x COS(THMT) + DIFF, where THMT is the solar zenith angle, and DIFF is the diffuse insolation resulting from atmospheric scattering of solar insolation as it passes through the Earth’s atmosphere.
 See the Solar Insolation of Methodology for a more detailed explanation of the POWER method.

 Solar Insolation